ultrabug/py3status/py3status/modules/README.md

 ### <a name="scratchpad_counter"></a>scratchpad_counter

-Display the amount of windows in your i3 scratchpad.
+Display number of windows in scratchpad.

 Configuration parameters:
   - `cache_timeout` How often we refresh this module in seconds *(default 5)*